 Dietary fiber is often categorized into two different types of fiber:

 - Soluble fiber: This type of fiber dissolves in water and can help support healthy cholesterol and glucose levels.

-- Insoluble fiber: This type of fiber promotes the movement of material through your digestive system by attracting water into your stool and making it softer and easier to pass.
+- Insoluble fiber: This type of fiber promotes the movement of material through your digestive tract.

 Additionally, it is important to know that dietary fiber and functional fiber are not the same.
 The National Academy of Medicine makes these distinctions:

 - Dietary fibers (nondigestible carbohydrates and lignans) occur naturally in plants